Meet the Jade Vine

-Jade vine (Strongylodon macrobotrys) is a flowering vine that, like me, is native to the Philippines.
-The story and survival of this plant species bore an unnerving resemblance to my own story, which is representative of the waves of Filipino migrants and overseas workers who have left their homeland over the past century.
-But the more I thought about it, I saw the jade vine in the stories of the many clients I have served over the years.
+Jade vine (Strongylodon macrobotrys) is a flowering vine that, like me, hails from the Philippines.
+The story and survival of this plant species bears an unnerving resemblance to my own story, which is one story among many in the waves of Filipino migrants and overseas workers who have left their homeland over the past two centuries.
+The more I reflected, though, I saw the jade vine in the stories of the many clients I have served over the years too.

 Today, jade vine is well-loved by plant enthusiasts and conservatory keepers.
 It requires a tropical climate to cultivate it properly, and when well nurtured, gifts its cultivators with many strands of its beautiful, striking blossoms.
 However, it’s native to the mountainous jungles of my ancestral lands, some of which now have been deforested.
 How did it come to this?